echamudi/echamudi-docs/template/readme-template.md

 <!-- GitFlow Type -->

-This project is following this [GitFlow branching model](https://github.com/echamudi/echamudi-docs/raw/master/git-strategy/gitflow.pdf).
+This project is following [git-flow branching model](https://github.com/echamudi/echamudi-docs/raw/master/git-strategy/gitflow.pdf).
 - Please create a branch from `develop`.
 - Name it something descriptive other than `master`, `develop`, `release-*`, or `hotfix-*`.
 - Open a pull request to `develop`.